AlphaQuantJS/tinyframejs/CONTRIBUTING.md

 # 🤝 Contributing to tinyframejs

-Thank you for your interest in contributing to **tinyframejs**, the high-performance JavaScript engine for financial tabular data.
+Thank you for your interest in contributing to **tinyframejs**, the high-performance JavaScript engine for tabular data.
 We welcome contributions of all kinds — code, docs, benchmarks, ideas.

 ---

 ## 🧰 Repository Overview

-This repository is a standalone part of the [TinyFrameJS](https://github.com/a3ka/tinyframejs) ecosystem and contains:
+This repository is a standalone part of the [AlphaQuantJS](https://github.com/AlphaQuantJS) ecosystem and contains:

 - ✅ The core tabular engine built on TypedArray structures (TinyFrame)
 - ✅ Functional APIs for stats, filtering, reshaping
-- ✅ Chainable `AQDataFrame` wrapper (inspired by Pandas)
+- ✅ Chainable `DataFrame` wrapper (inspired by Pandas)
 - ✅ Vitest-based unit tests
 - ✅ Benchmarks vs competitors in `/benchmarks`